ali0003433/predict-by-issue-prioritization/README.md

-# XYZ
+# Predicting a voter's 2016 Presidential candidate vote using issue prioritization
-This project uses the Democracy Fund Voter Study Group 2016 data to identify XYZ.
+This project uses voters' prioritization of political issues to predict their 2016 Presidential Campaign voting behavior.

 #### -- Project Status: Active